 Sign up for our Quarterly Parent Newsletter at the bottom of this page and check out our Parent Newsletter archives!Parent Newsletter Archives

 Executive function is the set of skills that help the brain organize and act on information.
 These are the skills that enable us to pay attention, plan, remember things, prioritize, and stay on task.
 While children are not born with Executive Function skills, they do possess the ability to develop EF skills, which have been shown to be the best predictors of kindergarten readiness and long-term academic success.
 Attention problems in children are not permanent, and with the development of EF skills, they have the resources they need to succeed beyond the classroom.

 Play to Learn

-The assessment only takes about five minutes to complete, and is delivered as a fun interactive iPad game that children truly enjoy playing.
+The assessment only takes about five minutes to complete, and is delivered as a fun interactive tablet game that children truly enjoy playing.
 With the vital information we gather from EF assessments, we can help educators better tailor the educational experience for your child, including the incorporation of teaching activities to help practice and improve executive function skills.
 In addition, you - the parent - can use the assessment information and nurture executive function at home!

 EF Activities You Can Do at Home

 For Parents with Infants